 One of the chief barriers to buying products online is shipping costs.
 Consumers would rather drive across town to pick up something in person than to not only pay for shipping, but wait for the product to arrive.

 However, many consumers will suffer that wait as long as they don’t have to pay for the privilege.
-That’s why companies like Amazon offer free shipping on all orders over a certain dollar amount.
+That’s why companies like Refine Packaging, a maker of custom boxes, offer free shipping on all orders over a certain dollar amount.

 37. Money-Back Guarantee offer here

 A sure thing.
 It’s a rarity in life, but it becomes a reality when a company is willing to stand behind its products or services.
 When you offer a money-back guarantee, consumers feel more confident trying out your product or service.

 Most people won’t avail themselves of this protection.
 It takes time and effort, so even if they aren’t completely satisfied, they often won’t initiate the return process.
 Those who do will appreciate the fact that your company stands behind its promises.

 This is the urgency concept at its most potent.
 You’re telling your consumers that an offer will go away after the day is over.
 Act now before it’s too late.

 39. Limited availability

 Limited availability is a great CTA for two reasons: